SyedAliHamad/algoexpert/easy/Question-4 (Tournament Winner)/README.md

 # Tournamnet Winner

-We are given an 2d array with mathces played between different parties in a tournamnet.
+We are given an 2d array with matches played between different parties in a tournament.
 We have another Array of results which gives us the result of thse matches.
-We need to Print out the team which won the tournement.
+We need to Print out the team which won the tournament.

 ## Example